Electronic Payment Systems (EPS) Review

 Contract Length & Early Termination Fee:

 The standard EPS contract term is for two years and auto-renews for two-year periods after that unless the merchant cancels in writing at least 90 days before the term expires.
 This is a little different from the industry standard of a three-year initial term with one-year renewals, but I don’t think it’s any better.

 If you don’t give a full 90 days’ written notice of cancellation prior to the expiration of your contract term, you’ll be hit with their early termination fee of $295 plus the “standard fees” associated with your account (monthly minimum, statement fee, etc.) multiplied by number of months remaining on your contract.
 This is a version of liquidated damages – a major no-no in my book.

 The EPS contract term and termination fee seem to change often.
 I’ve also heard of one-year auto-renewing terms without the $295 fee, just the “standard fees” multiplied by the number of months remaining.
 Since they don’t have a standard “termination fee” in this case, EPS has been known to deceptively market this as a month-to-month contract.
 Make sure you check your unique contract and always ask to have the fee waived.
 (FYI, I’m working from the most up-to-date contract they have posted here.)

 If your rep says that he will “take care of it” when you make a fuss about the termination fee, don’t take his word for it.
 Everything has to be in writing.
-Here’s a few lines straight from the EPS Terms and Conditions:
+Here are a few lines straight from the EPS Terms and Conditions:

 6 (d) Representations made by the Independent Contractor or their employees, representative or any other persons associated with them that are not expressly contained in this Agreement ARE NOT VALID and do not apply.
 EZ Payment Plan makes no representations outside of this Agreement.
 If you rely on representations made by Contractor not contained in this Agreement you are doing so of your own free will and at your own risk and shall not place any claim of any sort on EZ Payment Plan for such reliance.

 Got it?
 Good.